 Before discussion the structural analysis of this project’s scenography, it is necessary to refer to the media-theoretical perspective on Internet Performances.
 Generally, the mediality of Internet Performances is characterised by the merging of the Personal Computer first with the Internet, and second the traditional theatre media such as space and body.
 Principally, the computer and the Internet – or more precisely: the network of computers – can be used both in its instrumental function as a mere transmitting instrument or in its medial function to structure modes of perception.
 Gradual shifting between th% instrumental and the medial function depend on the specific way of usage by both the producers and the spectators.
 This usage is mainly influenced by the scenographic structure of the performance and the interactivity it allows.
 The notion of interactivity has been largely discussed in the field of performance and new media.
-Andy Lippman defines interactivity as a common, simultaneous activity from two parties that can lead to an objective, but not necessarily.
+Andy Lippman defines interactivity as a

 Following Lippman’s definition, the mere possibility of a reaction should be sharply distinguished from an alternation of reactions between producers and audience on one side of the potential continuum of interactivity or a potential change of the structure of the performance on the other side.